 This is tragic news and particularly nerve wracking for us men over 50 who work out.

 The Journal story makes some excellent points that I want to pass on to you.

-I am 75 years old, retired and I exercise daily.
+I am over 70 years old, retired and I exercise daily.
 As I have said repeatedly, the mantra of this blog is eat less; move more; live longer.
 I don’t want to think for a minute that my exercise routine is somehow threatening my life.
-To the contrary, I am certain that it is extending my life.
+To the contrary, I am certain that it is extending my days.